lsst-dm/dmtn-213/index.rst

 raw and simulation Scope
 ^^^^^^^^^^^^^^^^^^^^^^^^
-HSC precursor data is named as ``Dataset/HSC/raw/TractNNNNN``, as there are not too many files per tract.
+Datasets are named as ``Dataset/{instrument}/raw/TractNNNNN``, as there are not too many files per tract.

-LSST data will be named as ``Dataset/LSSTCam/raw/TractNNNNN``.
-We expect to have on average 120000 files per tract, more in deep drilling fields.
+For LSSTCam, we expect to have on average 120000 files per tract, more in deep drilling fields.
-If necessary, to keep Dataset sizes small, a ``/YYYY`` field could be appended to the Dataset name.
+If necessary, to keep Dataset sizes small, a ``/YYYY`` year field could be appended to the Dataset name.
 These Datasets can be monotonic.
 These can be closed when the given year is complete, including any catch-up archiving.

 Campaign Scope
 ^^^^^^^^^^^^^^
 Data product Datasets will be named as ``Dataset/{collection}/{dataset type}`` where the collection name typically contains the campaign name, the processing location, the instrument name, the step number, the group number, and the execution(TBR) number.
+The repo name (which may be redundant with the campaign name) will be in the Scope.
 If the dataset type is spatially distributed, a ``/TractNNNNN`` field will be appended to the Dataset name.

 Each dataset type falls into one of four categories: